 Looking for ways to reduce heat while maintaining visibility in your private jet or business jet aircraft?
 Use caution before attempting to add any screens or window tint films to your aircraft windows, as they can cause extreme damage to your transparencies.
 As the Original Equipment Manufacturer of aircraft windows, Lee Aerospace has advice on dealing with the summer season and the effect of heat on aircraft windows.

 Should You Use Sunscreens and Window Tint on Aircraft Windows?

-When the forecast calls for high summer temperatures, you may be tempted to keep the inside of your cabin as cool as possible.
-But using materials not designed for your aircraft may cause a bigger headache in the future.
+The short answer is, no. When the forecast calls for high summer temperatures, you may be tempted to keep the inside of your cabin as cool as possible.
+But using materials not designed for your aircraft may cause a bigger headache for your private or corporate aircraft maintenance team in the future.

 Most of the aircraft windows manufactured for pressurized aircraft are constructed from a material known as stretched acrylic.
 This is part of the manufacturing process whereby the acrylic material is heated to a pliable melting temperature over 230° and pulled in all directions (stretched) to about three times its original size.
 The acrylic is then cooled, machined, and polished to correct optical standards.